highcharts-for-python/highcharts-core/docs/tutorials/pandas.rst

   * - .. code-block:: python

         my_chart = Chart.from_pandas(df)
+        my_chart.display()

-    - .. image:: /_static/census-time-series_01.png
+    - .. image:: /_static/census-time-series-03.png
         :width: 100%
         :alt: Rendering of the chart produced by Chart.from_pandas(df)

 As you can see, we haven't provided any more instructions besides telling it to generate a chart from ``df``.
 The result is a line chart, with one series for each year, and one point for each region.
+But because of the structure of our data file, this isn't a great chart: all the series are stacked on each other!
+So let's fix that.

   .. tip::